-Staff Comment: Landscape buffers are not required for properties where both the proposed development site and the adjacent land are both located within the Town Center Districts.
-Landscape buffers are intended to separate proposed development from different adjacent land uses or zoning designations in order to minimize potential nuisances, reduce the visual impact of unsightly aspects of adjacent development, provide separation of spaces, and establish a sense of privacy.
-Staff believes the Council could find a public purpose for reducing the buffers as the proposed buffers meet the intent of reducing the visual impact of unsightly aspects of adjacent development, providing separation of spaces, and establishing a sense of privacy.
+Landscape buffers are not required for properties where both the proposed development site and the adjacent land are located within the Town Center Districts.
+Landscape buffers are intended to separate proposed development from different adjacent land uses or zoning designations.